ZIP78/RunningPlank-/README.md

 # RunningPlank-

 Plank who is a piece of wood is on the escape!
+He does not want to be turned into paper.
+Yet this is a futile act.
 The higher your score is the more sheets of paper you can produce when you get shredded.

  MVP
  - A character who can jump away from the traps